Murder of Riley Fox

 Riley Fox (March 31, 2001 – June 6, 2004) was a 3-year-old girl from Wilmington, Illinois, who was murdered on June 6, 2004.
 After Riley's father was initially accused and then cleared by DNA evidence, paroled convict Scott Eby confessed to the crime and was convicted.
-Eby died in prison while serving a life sentence without parole he received for the murder on December 7, 2023.
+Eby died in prison on December 7, 2023 while serving a life sentence without parole he received for the murder.

 Disappearance

 On June 6, 2004, the night of the disappearance, Riley's father Kevin Fox had picked up his children from their grandmother's house around 1 am.
 Because the kids' beds didn't have clean sheets and blankets on them, he laid Riley on the couch and Riley's older brother Tyler on the living room chair.
 He then went to his room, watched TV and went to sleep around 2:33.
 The next morning he was awakened by Tyler, who told him that Riley was gone.
 After searching and checking with neighbors, he called police.